RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 WantedBy=multi-user.target
 ```

-Then if you want to start or stop all microservices installed on the machine, you can simply execute `systemctl <start|stop> regards.service`.
-In cas you just need to restart one of the microservice, you can execute `systemctl restart regards-<microservice_type>.service`.
+Now the installation is over, you can controll all yours microservices threw Systemctl :
+- `systemctl <start|stop> regards.service`, to start/stop all microservices installed on the machine
+- `systemctl restart regards-<microservice_type>.service`, to restart one of the microservice
+-...

 ## Auto restart services on boot

-Don't forget to restart services on boot:
+Don't forget to restart services on (re)boot:

 ```bash
 systemctl enable httpd.service